nbrl/advocate-things-js-sdk/README.md

 ```

 You will need to have [PhantomJS](http://phantomjs.org/) installed for the
-tests to work out the box.
+tests to work out of the box.
 If you don't want to install it you can modify
 `karma.conf` to run against different browsers locally.

 Locally, karma will run in watch mode, watching files for changes and